jamesilloyd/IP_Festo_Fetch.ai/README.md

 ## __main.py__
 Simulations can be run here.
 They can be run as a batch or in visualisation mode by setting the booleans at the top of the file.

+## __ArchitectureModel.py__ file
+This contains the architecture configuration.
+The factories and their capabilities are chosen by the list at the top of the file.
+Currently the architecture is setup to have 50% of the machines running fast/expensive and 50% of the machines running slow/cheap, this is based on the quantity of factories specified on initialisation.
+Additionally, at each "step" in the model new orders are generated based on the number of orders per week.

-## _Architectures_ folder
+## _agents_ folder
-This contains the agent and architecture classes.
-The most developed architecture is labelled _Inter-Firm / Trust_.
-Other architectures developed are included in the _old_archs_ sub-directory.
+# __factory_agent.py__
+The class for company / factory agents.
+# __machine_agent.py__
+The class for machine agents.
+# __order_agent.py__
+The class for order agents.
+# __SOEF.py__
+The class for the SOEF.
+# __operations.py__
+Contains the dictionary of capability parameters.
+# __message.py__
+Class for sending messages between agents.

-## _Metrics_ folder
+## __metrics.py__ file

-This contains the functions that iterate through the agents in the architecture and collects their attributes to return the performance metrics
+This contains the functions that iterate through the agents in the architecture and collects their attributes to create the performance metrics

 ## Results
-The main results used in the Block 2 report can be found in the Excel file, other results are stored as pandas in the the _results_ folder.
+Results can be created and stored as pandas in the the _results_ folder.

+## Visualisation
+The __agentPortrayal.py__ file determines how the agents are displayed in the simulations.

-## Ignore
+## __run_results.py__ file
-The _tutorial_ folder was used to learn how to use MESA from their documentary https://mesa.readthedocs.io.
+This file is used to access the saved results and render matplotlib 2D and 3D plots.